rajpurkarlab/cheXlocalize/README.md

 **Optional flags**
 * `--save_dir`: the directory to save the csv file that stores the tuned thresholds.
 Default is current directory.

-In [our paper](https://www.medrxiv.org/content/10.1101/2021.02.28.21252634v3), we use these cutoffs to report results in Table 3 and Extended Data Fig. 4.
-In practice, we recommend that users use `<threshold_path>` to find the best thresholds for localization performance evaluation.
+In [our paper](https://www.medrxiv.org/content/10.1101/2021.02.28.21252634v3), we use these cutoffs to report results in Table 3 and Extended Data Fig. 4 because when evaluating localization performance using the full dataset, we found that many false postive saliency segmentations were generated even though model probability was low.
+In practice when evaluation only uses the true positve slice of the dataset, we recommend that users use `<threshold_path>` to find the best thresholds because in this scenario we are not accounting for false positives.

 This script will replicate `./sample/probability_tuning_results.csv` when you use the CheXlocalize validation set DenseNet121 + Grad-CAM heatmaps in `/cheXlocalize_dataset/gradcam_maps_val/` as `<map_dir>` and the validation set ground-truth pixel-level segmentations in `/cheXlocalize_dataset/gt_segmentations_val.json`.
 Running this script should take about one hour.